Profile updated on 17 March 2019

 South Pacific hake, merluza común

-The Fisheries Development Institute (Instituto de Fomento Pesquero, IFOP), using the results obtained by (Tascheri et al. 2013) applying length composition and relative abundance data, corroborate the scenario that considers that mixing of the individuals is enough to assume a unique stock to assess along fishery management units for the following regions: Comquimbo, Valparaíso, O'Higgins, Maule, Ñuble, Biobío, Araucanía and Los Ríos (IFOP, 2013).
+The Chilean Fisheries Development Institute (IFOP), applying length composition and relative abundance data, corroborate the scenario that considers that mixing of the individuals is enough to assume a unique stock to assess all fishery management units for the following regions: Coquimbo, Valparaíso, O'Higgins, Maule, Ñuble, Biobío, Araucanía and Los Ríos (Tascheri et al. 2013).

 Management Quality: